 - Choose wisely and not only surround yourself with your support group but with others not so much like yourself that you will learn from.

 - Their residence hall will be their first social connection.
-Some of them will remain life-long friends, others will be part of their freshman experience.
+Some of them will remain life-long friends, others will be part of their first-year experience.
 The guarantee is that there will be plenty of opportunities for them to find their place(s).

 Keep it in perspective

 - The first month is HARD!
 You are not the only one having a hard time meeting people or missing your friends.